Breed for proven production and worm resistance.

 WormFEC Gold rams are selected for the win-win of production and worm resistance – protecting your flock against worms (like barber’s pole) and protecting your farm against drench resistance.

-Parasitism: a perspective from a retired veterinarian Parasitism has consistently been ranked the No. 1 Animal health problem by sheep farmers in NZ In 1962 the first truly broad spectrum anthelmintic was released onto the market.
-The Benzimidazoles (Thibenzole, Telmin, Panacur etc.) or white drenches were followed by the clear drenches, Levamisole (Nilverm) and the…
+Danny Hajdu – retired veterinarian.
+Parasitism has consistently been ranked the No. 1 Animal health problem by sheep farmers in NZ In 1962 the first truly broad spectrum anthelmintic was released onto the market.
+The Benzimidazoles (Thibenzole, Telmin, Panacur etc.) or white drenches were followed by the clear drenches, Levamisole (Nilverm) and the avermectins (Ivermectin…

 Will I save money?
 How long before I see results?
 Will I still have to drench?
-Use our FAQ section to answer all your questions about breeding for worm resistance.
+Use our FAQ section to answer all your questions.